bitExpert/disco/Upgrade.md

-# Upgrade to Disco 0.9.0
+# Upgrade to Techno 0.9.0

 ## BC BREAK: Rasing minimum PHP version to 7.1

-With the 0.9.0 release of Disco support for PHP 7.0 is dropped.
-Disco will only work in PHP 7.1 environments due to it's dependency of the latest stable version of `ocramius/proxy-manager`.
+With the 0.9.0 release of Techno support for PHP 7.0 is dropped.
+Techno will only work in PHP 7.1 environments due to it's dependency of the latest stable version of `ocramius/proxy-manager`.